Mael-Archenault/Genetic-algorithm-for-Geometry-Dash/README.md

 - Arrows : to move on the grid
 - You can place an element by clicking on an empty place.
 If the place has an object, the click will delete it.

+I hope you'll have fun with this algorithm.
+Don't hesitate to make your own modifications.
+Have fun.